 This is the rice pudding recipe I grew up with and it's still the best!
 Creamy, sweet, and with a hint of citrus, it is easy to make and keeps well refrigerated for several days.
 I love it very cold with lots of ground cinnamon.
 Or with a spoonful of dulce de leche.

 A subject that can only evoke good memories.

-This is the rice pudding my grandmothers, mother and everyone around me made when I was a kid.
-It was my favorite dessert, eaten very cold and with ground cinnamon on top.
+This is the rice pudding my grandmother, mother, and everyone around me made when I was a kid.
+It was my favorite dessert - maybe still is - and I love to eat it very cold and with ground cinnamon on top.
 Today it tasted just as good.

 - 3 cups whole milk

 - Scant ½ cup sugar

 - ⅔ cup short grain white rice

 - In a medium saucepan, bring half of milk and sugar to a boil.